 If your viewers don’t find your video content useful, they most likely will move on to another website.
 As a veterinary practice, this is your opportunity to teach your audience something they don’t know about animal healthcare.
 If you’re stuck on coming up with ideas on what type of information your viewers would be interested in, try some of these ideas for video:

 - Dental care for their pet

 - Nail trimming for cats

 - Dietary information for their pet

 After they’re done watching your video, they should feel like they learned new information that they can apply to their daily responsibilities as a pet owner.

-Tip 3: Show Behind The Scenes Footage
+Tip 3: Show Behind The Scenes Footage at Your Practice

 Clients like to get up close and personal to businesses that they frequent and with video marketing, you can give them a better look at what makes your practice tick.

-Show them behind the scenes footage of you and your staff interacting with pets and their owners.
+Show them behind-the-scenes footage of you and your staff interacting with pets and their owners.
 Let them see what type of equipment you use and what procedures are performed in your office.
 This footage will allow your audience to see how you function in your natural habitat.

-Tip 4: Make it Mobile-Friendly
+Tip 4: Make Your Veterinary Videos Mobile-Friendly

 With more than half of all web traffic on websites coming from mobile devices, it’s important that you embrace those viewers instead of isolating them!
 Make your video content as accessible as possible to smartphone users by increasing page speed, eliminating pop-ups, and formatting the video for the appropriate screen size.